 Here are some notable facts about some of these institutes:

 Just as J. K. Rowling felt that the wand chooses the wizard, sometimes the school chooses the student.
 Visit schools of all sizes, shapes, and prestige and get a feel for their campus.
-While you may go to Bowdoin College and all your Cupertino friends will look confused as to what school you’re talking about (and how to pronounce that name), you might just find the satisfaction you were searching for in a college.
+While you may go to Bowdoin College and all your high school friends will look confused as to what school you’re talking about (and how to pronounce that name), you might just find the satisfaction you were searching for in a college.